jemmy512/software-engineer/Algorithm/README.md

 remove last bit | A & (A-1)
 get all | 1-bits ~0
 -A | ~A + 1

+* XOR is a sum of two integers in the binary form without taking carry into account
+* Carry is logical AND of two input numbers, shifted one bit to the left: carry=(x&y)<<1.

 # Patterns
 * Pattern: Sliding Window